ckjpdx/tiny-anthems/README.md

 - [x] View their completed songs
 - [x] Download their songs
 - [x] Store questionnaire answers in a nested object inside their quiz
-- [ ] Redirect after successful quiz submission
-- [ ] Two questionnaires: toggle quiz for either the client or for someone the client knows
-- [ ] Review songs by posting to quiz document object
-- [ ] Redirect to success page after quiz submitted
-- [ ] Display a message in /user profile if no songs in Firestore
+- [x] Display a message in /user profile if no songs in Firestore for current user
+- [ ] Review songs by updating quiz document object

 ##### Admin
 - [x] Display list of questionnaires